HazyResearch/aisys-building-blocks/README.md

 ## Synthetics for Language Modeling
 Synthetic tasks like associative recall have been very helpful in designing new architectures.

+### Associative Recall
+Associative recall has a long history in machine learning.
+Various works have proposed synthetic formulations of the task to better understand and evaluate model behavior.
 * Associative recall papers: Ba et al, Zhang and Zhou 17, Olsson et al 21

 ### Blog Posts